emberjs/rfcs/text/0000-tracked-properties.md

-3. If the spec is dropped from TC39 altogether, Ember would have to continue to provide support for decorators via babel transforms until they are deprecated following the standard RFC process, and removed according to semver.
+3. If the spec is dropped from TC39 altogether, Ember would have to continue to provide support for decorators via babel transforms until they are deprecated following the standard RFC process, and removed according to SemVer.
 Reverse codemods which translate decorators and native class syntax back to classic class syntax _will_ be made, and alternatives for native class syntax will be explored.